Andreas Gledhill QC

 - Credit Suisse Securities Ltd v Kaupthing Singer & Friedlander Ltd (2010-2012)

 Instructed by Allen & Overy, with Anthony Zacaroli QC, for Credit Suisse, in a £25m claim arising out of a substantial share transaction shortly prior to the administration of Kaupthing.

 Domestic and International Arbitration

-Since joining Blackstone Chambers, Andreas has had significant experience of high-value international commercial arbitration, in particular, in the fields of insurance and energy.
+Andreas has significant experience of high-value international commercial arbitration, in particular, in the Far East in the insurance and energy fields.

 Current and recent work

 - Re an oil & gas arbitration (2012-current)